How to invoice your clients in 5 steps

 • Online invoicing: For this method, you will need online invoicing software.
 You can generate and send the invoice using the software program, and the invoices have built-in payment options.
 This makes the process of paying the invoice a lot easier for your customer, and it means they are more likely to pay the invoice quickly.

-• e-invoicing: Alternatively, if you use accounting software, you can send your invoice directly to your customer’s accounting software, where they will see it as a draft bill awaiting payment.
+• E-invoicing: Alternatively, if you use accounting software, you can send your invoice directly to your customer’s accounting software, where they will see it as a draft bill awaiting payment.
 This works even if your client uses a different accounting software package.

 Invoicing best practice tips